-As there are also other factors such as server or network failure that will cause inconsistency in asynchronous replication over multiple datacenters [1][11], a few researches have been addressing this challenge of asynchronous replication.
-Eventual consistency [21] model is one scheme that is widely adopted by many studies and widespread distributed systems [1][12][13][14].
-Eventual consistency model allows the whole system to be inconsistent temporarily but eventually, the conflicted data objects will merge into one singe data object and the view of the data replicas across multiple datacenters will become consistent at last.
-The process of merging conflicted data objects is critical in eventual consistency model and the merging decision can be made by the write timestamp [12][21], a chosen master [13][14] or even the applications [1].
+Fig. 4 The working mechanism of asynchronous replication and synchronous replication over multiple datacenters. a for asynchronous replication and b for synchronous replication at the same time, another write request for d from application Q is issued to C. As C hasn't gotten to know the update of d in A, it normally accepts and processes this write request and then d in C turns into $d_2$ and will be replicated to A and B. As a result, there are now two different versions of the same data replica, and the system steps into an insistent state which means that a subsequent read may get two different data objects.
+As there are also other factors such as server or network failure that will cause inconsistency in asynchronous replication over multiple datacenters [1, 11], a few researches have been addressing this challenge of asynchronous replication.
+Eventual 239 consistency [21] model is one scheme that is widely adopted by many studies and 240 widespread distributed systems [1, 12-14].
+Eventual consistency model allows the 241 whole system to be inconsistent temporarily but eventually, the conflicted data objects 242 will merge into one singe data object and the view of the data replicas across multiple 243 datacenters will become consistent at last.
+The process of merging conflicted data 244 objects is critical in eventual consistency model and the merging decision can be made 245 by the write timestamp [12, 21], a chosen master [13, 14] or even the applications [1].
+246 Under asynchronous replication, a read request may get a stale data object from 247 some datacenters, which will decline the performance of current reads and com-248 plicates application development.
+However, whether this circumstance is adverse 249 depends on the applications.
+If applications such as search engine and shopping 250 carts allow weaker consistency at reading or demand high quality of writing experience [1, 12], asynchronous replication won't bring negative impacts to these applications.

-Figure 5 A scenario that causes inconsistent view of data replicas among datacenters under asynchronous replication.
+Fig. 5 A scenario that causes inconsistent view of data replicas among datacenters under asynchronous replication